Plum Pudding Recipe and Symbolism

 Tin Cans Serve as Pudding Molds

-If using a mold, cover it with its cover or, if using a metal bowl or tin can, cover with a double layer of tin foil and secure it with string tied around the top of the container.
+If using a mold, cover it with its cover or, if using a metal bowl or tin can, cover with a double layer of tin foil and secure it with kitchen string tied around the top of the container.

 Place a wire rack on the bottom of a large pot.